knative/docs/serving/DNS.md

 To publish your domain, you need to update your DNS provider to point to the IP address for your service ingress.

-* Create an A record to point from the fully qualified domain name to the IP address of Knative Gateway.

-    ```dns
-    helloworld-go.default.mydomain.com        59     IN     A   35.237.28.44
-    ```

 * Create a [wildcard record](https://support.google.com/domains/answer/4633759)
   for the namespace and custom domain to the ingress IP Address.
 This will enable hostnames for multiple services in the same namespace to work without creating additional DNS entries.

     ```dns
     *.default.mydomain.com                   59     IN     A   35.237.28.44
+    ```

+* Create an A record to point from the fully qualified domain name to the IP address of Knative Gateway.
+This needs to be done for each Knative Service or Route created.

+    ```dns
+    helloworld-go.default.mydomain.com        59     IN     A   35.237.28.44
     ```

 If you are using Google Cloud DNS, you can find step-by-step instructions